odoo/odoo/doc/workflows.rst

     </record>

-A worfklow is always defined with respect to a particular model (the model is given through the ``osv`` attribute on the ``workflow`` model).
+A worfklow is always defined with respect to a particular model (the model is given by attribute ``osv`` on the model ``workflow``).
 Methods specified in the activities or transitions will be called on that model.

 In the example code above, a workflow called "test_workflow" is created.
 It is made up of two activies, named "a" and "b", and one transition, going from "a" to "b".

-The first activity has its ``flow_start`` attribute set to True so that OpenERP knows where to start the workflow when it is instanciated.
+The first activity has its attribute ``flow_start`` set to ``True`` so that OpenERP knows where to start the workflow traversal after it is instanciated.
 Because ``on_create`` is set to True on the workflow record, the workflow is instanciated for each newly created record.
-(Otherwise, the workflow should be created by other means, such as from some module Python code.)
+(Otherwise, the workflow should be instanciated by other means, such as from some module Python code.)

-When the workflow is instanciated, it will start by the "a" activity.
-That activity is of kind ``function`` which means the action ``print_a()`` is a method to be called on the ``test.workflow`` model (the usual ``cr, uid, ids, context`` arguments are passed for you).
+When the workflow is instanciated, it begins with activity "a".
+That activity is of kind ``function``, which means that the action ``print_a()`` is method call on the model ``test.workflow`` (the usual ``cr, uid, ids, context`` arguments are passed for you).

-The transition between "a" and "b" does not specify any conditions.
-This means the workflow instance will immediately progress from "a" to "b" (after "a" has been processed), and thus also process the "b" activity.
+The transition between "a" and "b" does not specify any condition.
+This means that the workflow instance immediately goes from "a" to "b" after "a" has been processed, and thus also processes activity "b".

 Transitions
 -----------

 Transitions provide the control structures to orchestrate a workflow.
-When an activity is completed, the workflow engine will try to get across transitions departing from the completed activity, towards the next activities.
-In their simplest form they just link activities from one to the others (as in the example above), and activities are processed as soon as the activities preceding them are completed.
+When an activity is completed, the workflow engine tries to get across transitions departing from the completed activity, towards the next activities.
+In their simplest form (as in the example above), they link activities sequentially: activities are processed as soon as the activities preceding them are completed.

-But instead of running all activities in one fell swoop, it is also possible to block on transitions, going through them only when some criteria are met.
-Such criteria are the conditions, the signals, and the triggers.
-They are detailed in the next sections.
+Instead of running all activities in one fell swoop, it is also possible to wait on transitions, going through them only when some criteria are met.
+The criteria are the conditions, the signals, and the triggers.
+They are detailed in the following sections.

 Conditions
 ''''''''''

-When an activity has been completed, its outgoing transitions will be inspected to see if it is possible for the workflow instance to proceed through them and reach the next activities.
-When only a condition is defined (i.e. no signal or trigger is defined), the condition is evaluated by OpenERP, and if it evaluates to ``True``, the worklfow instance will go through.
+When an activity has been completed, its outgoing transitions are inspected to determine whether it is possible for the workflow instance to proceed through them and reach the next activities.
+When only a condition is defined (i.e., no signal or trigger is defined), the condition is evaluated by OpenERP, and if it evaluates to ``True``, the worklfow instance progresses through the transition.
+If the condition is not met, it will be reevaluated every time the associated record is modified, or by an explicit method call to do it.

-By default, the ``condition`` attribute (i.e. the expression to be evaluated) is just "True", which will trivially evaluate to ``True``.

-Actually, the condition can be several lines long, and the value of the last one will be used to test if the transition can be taken.
+By default, the attribute ``condition`` (i.e., the expression to be evaluated) is just "True", which trivially evaluates to ``True``.
+Note that the condition may be several lines long; in that case, the value of the last one determines whether the transition can be taken.

 In the condition evaluation environment, several symbols are conveniently
 defined:

-- The  database cursor (``cr``),
+- the database cursor (``cr``),
-- the user ID (``uid``), the record ID tied to the workflow instance (``id``),
+- the user ID (``uid``),
+- the record ID tied to the workflow instance (``id``),
-- the user ID wrapped in a list (``ids``),
+- the record ID wrapped in a list (``ids``),
 - the model name (``model``),
 - the model instance (``obj``),
-- all the model column names,
+- all the model column names, and
-- and all the record (the one obtained by browsing the provided ID) attributes.
+- all the browse record's attributes.

 Signals
 '''''''

-In addition of a condition, a transition can specify a signal name.
-When such signal name is present, the transition will not be taken directly (even if the condition evaluates to true).
-Instead the transition will block, waiting to be woken up.
+In addition to a condition, a transition can specify a signal name.
+When such signal name is present, the transition is not taken directly, even if the condition evaluates to ``True``.
+Instead the transition blocks, waiting to be woken up.

-To wake up a transition with a defined signal name, the signal must be sent to the workflow.
-A common way to send a signal is to use a button in the web interface, using the ``<button/>`` element with the signal name as the ``name`` attribute of the button.
+In order to wake up a transition with a defined signal name, the signal must be sent to the workflow instance.
+A common way to send a signal is to use a button in the user interface, using the element ``<button/>`` with the signal name as the ``name`` attribute of the button.
+Once the button is clicked,

 .. note:: The condition is still evaluated when the signal is sent to the
     workflow instance.